KantaraInitiative/CISWG/MVCR-Spec/MVCR-v0.8/MVCR v0.8-Draft.md

 ### 5.1 MVCR
 The MVCR profile is for normalised  (online) conformance requirements are intended to make a consistent receipt and to provide people with this receipt as to make this record Open in both; a common format and common practice.
 As a result it is a requirement that the individual have a record of the consent.
 The receipt can be used by the individual to validate, communicate and manage the consent after consent is provided.

 ### Consent for Information Sharing
-The MVCR baseline digital consent receipt is designed to make it easy to specify 3rd party information sharing.
+The MVCR baseline digital consent receipt is designed to make it easy to specify consent for information sharing with 3rd parties.

-### Out of Scope
-The (online) MVCR is used to provide a consent receipt that does not define sensitive personal information categories and is not used for compliance with out specific and explicit reference to laws and scope.

-For sensitive, compliant, and standards based definition of explicit refer to Appendix A.

 ###  MVCR V.1 (Minimum Viable Consent Receipt)